 If you missed last week’s small black shelf made with these cute little legs, you should click that link and check it out.

-I love using my Homeright Finish Max to paint several projects at a time, especially when I’m doing the primer.
+I love using my Homeright Finish Max to paint several projects at a time.
 I’ll have days that I do a white (polished pearl) basecoat, but this day was a Beluga day.

 Here are tandem headboard projects.
 One for today’s project, and the other was used to make a Chalkboard Coffee Cup Rack.